Twins vs. Padres Player Props Betting Odds

 Soto Stats

-- Juan Soto has 27 hits with seven doubles, five home runs, 35 walks and 17 RBI.
+- Juan Soto has 31 hits with nine doubles, five home runs, 36 walks and 17 RBI.
 He's also stolen one base.

 Soto Recent Games